diffpy/diffpy.pdfmorph/README.rst

 PDFmorph can then be started from a terminal...
 [insert more instructions here]

-With Anaconda, PDFmorph can be later upgratded to the latest released version using ::
+With Anaconda, PDFmorph can be later upgraded to the latest released version using ::

      conda update diffpy.pdfmorph